winkm89/teachPress/readme.txt

 * BibTeX compatible multi user publication management
 * BibTeX import for publications
 * BibTeX and RTF export for publications
-* Direct data import from NCBI PubMed
+* Direct data import from NCBI PubMed and Crossref.org
 * RSS feeds for publications
 * Many shortcodes for an easy using of publication lists, publication searches or for text references
 * Dymamic meta data system for adding new custom fields to publication entries